St Mary Magdalene, Great Burstead: Crash of Zeppelin L 32

 Mr. Frederick Eales, a local of Billericay, noticed a military-looking gentleman passing along the high street and asked if he could help, The gentleman replied that he was a high-ranking German officer seeking the whereabouts of the grave of the men of L32.
 Mr. Eales said that not only did he know where, but he would take him; after showing him the grave in Great Burstead churchyard, they returned to Eales' house for refreshment.
 Some weeks later, a parcel arrived from Germany containing a glass bowl with a zeppelin engraved on it and a letter of appreciation for Mr. Eales' help.

 Present day

 St Mary Magdalene is a parish church in the Deanery of Basildon in the Diocese of Chelmsford.
-As of 2021, the priest was Fr Michael Hall.
 Worship is in the Anglo-Catholic tradition.
 Church services are held on Sundays and special occasions, and the church performs weddings, funerals and baptisms.
 The church grounds are cared for by volunteers from the congregation and the community.